josephwb/turboMEDUSA/README.md

 	install.packages("MEDUSA_0.93-4-15.tar.gz", repos=NULL, type="source");

 If you are having problems, please look at 'Issues' below.
-Also, please provide me with detailed information (operating system, R version, APE version, etc.) so that I can make such problems go away.
+Also, please provide me with detailed information (operating system, R version, APE version, etc.) so that the process can be made painless for future users.

 Usage
 --------------